Hiswe/hiswe.github.io/source/_posts/07-from-express-to-koa.md

 You see?
 We write again and again `try {} catch(error){ next(error) }`
 Not a big deal but quite boring at the end…
-But luckily we can write a middleware for that!
+But luckily we can write a wrapper function for that!

 ### better async/await

-So let's write our middleware:
+So let's write our wrapper:

-{% include_code lang:js 07-from-express-to-koa/05-express-async-middleware.js %}
+{% include_code lang:js 07-from-express-to-koa/05-express-async-wrapper.js %}

 A more detailed article about that was written by [Alex Bazhenov](https://medium.com/@Abazhenov/using-async-await-in-express-with-node-8-b8af872c0016)

 Finally lets use it in our code:

-{% include_code lang:js 07-from-express-to-koa/06-express-async-with-middleware.js %}
+{% include_code lang:js 07-from-express-to-koa/06-express-async-with-wrapper.js %}

 So far so good.
 But we still have to write some boilerplate to handle that…